fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"I know, Joshua...
 You'll look a kid forever now...
 But you did a incredible job, risking yourself while fighting an Ultra villain.
 I don't think that even Blackstone would say you otherwise.
 You had some luck, for sure, but I believe that luck came for those who do the right things, and you did.
 You did put yourself into risk for something even bigger than many people could believe, even knowing that no details could be declassified for, at least, 15 years.
 I myself would say you're crazy if I didn't know about Operation SANTA."_ exasperated Lesley, talking about the classified operation he participated to, almost literally, save Christmas.

 Asked by NORAD, they had gone to see why Santa Claus didn't talked back wtih NORAD, so they could avoid Santa to be targeted during his yearly voyage around the world, while he used the SANTA callsign.
 He almost died after trying to rescue Santa from the Ice Queen, stabbed by her with a ritual knife in the left shoulder, which made him absorb Santa's power.
 He almost died as his body wasn't able to hold too much power for too long, and now he understood he would not pass unschated by the experience.
+The worst is, this would be classified, so no one would know about the mission who never was.

 _"Well..."_ said Joshua _"It could be worst: I could had died, or absorbed Santa Clause and became Santa instead of Sven, or that crazy Ice Queen could had achieved what she wanted...
 Looking an elf is a small price for this."_